mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Added a new option to Overwrite files only if size differs
+- Added an option to overwrite files only if size differs

 Improvements:
-- Added keyboard shortcut to Open Trash (plus minor fix for possible NPE)
+- Added a keyboard shortcut (ALT+DELETE) to Open Trash
-- Added keyboard shortcut to Popup menu plus it should now work also on Search results and parent folder
+- Added a keyboard shortcut (CTRL+SPACE) to file contextual menu
+- Contextual menu is shown for file search results
+- Local file search results can now be revealed in the native Desktop's file manager

 Localization:
 - Korean translation updated.

 Bug fixes:
--
+- "Reveal in" now available and works in search results and when clicking on parent folder

 Known issues:
 - Some translations may not be up-to-date.